john-hix/usda-food-data-central-client/README.md

-A TypeScript client for the (FDC food central API)[https://fdc.nal.usda.gov/], generated from their OpenAPI 3.x spec.
+A TypeScript client for the [FDC food central API](https://fdc.nal.usda.gov/), generated from their OpenAPI 3.x spec.

 After downloading the API definition (fdc_api.yml), the client library was